TianZerL/Anime4KCPP/README.md

 - [Qt](https://www.qt.io/)

 # Acknowledgement
-[semmyenator](https://github.com/semmyenator) : Traditional Chinese and Japanese translation
+[semmyenator](https://github.com/semmyenator) : Traditional Chinese, Japanese and French translation

 All images are drawn by my friend ***King of learner*** and authorized to use, only for demonstration, do not use without permission.